 Step 4: Swirl gently with a knife, then bake and test with a toothpick.
 Once cooled, brush with milk for extra moisture and finish with a sprinkle of coconut flakes on top for a lovely touch.

-Pro Tip: You can blitz the whole orange—rind and all!
-Just toss it in the blender and follow the rest of the recipe like usual.
+Pro Tip: You can blitz the whole orange-rind and all!
+Just toss it in the blender and follow the rest of the recipe as usual.
 But make sure to wash the oranges first, and go for organic or unwaxed ones if you can.

-❓ FAQs Whole Orange Coffee Cake
+❓ Whole Orange Coffee Cake FAQs

 You can easily substitute oranges with other citrus fruits like lemons or grapefruits.
 Remember that the flavour will differ slightly, but the fresh, tangy taste will still complement the cake